 - Builds Muscle.
 Researchers have found that the protein in pea powder may help build muscle mass as effectively as whey protein due to its rich supply of BCAAs (x).

 - Reduces “bad” LDL Cholesterol.
 A study on rats indicated that pea protein powder may lower cholesterol levels and fat production (x).

 - Improves Cardiovascular Health.
-Stroke, heart failure, myocardial infraction (heart attack), atherosclerosis can all be traced to hypertension or high blood pressure.
+Stroke, heart failure, myocardial infarction (heart attack), and atherosclerosis can all be traced to hypertension or high blood pressure.
 Research on human subjects showed that an intake of pea protein powder significantly lowered their blood pressure (x).

 - Fights Chronic Kidney Disease.
 Researchers concluded that since pea protein powder has the potential to lower hypertension, it may help patients with chronic kidney disease.
-Hypertension is a symptom of kidney disease (x).
+Hypertension is a symptom of kidney disease.

 Side Effects & Safety Concerns of Pea Protein Powder